 Dr. Lora M. Cope is a Research Assistant Professor in the Department of Psychiatry and a former T32 postdoctoral fellow (2015-2016) mentored by Drs.
 Mary Heitzeg and Robert Zucker.
 She was trained in cognitive neuroimaging at the University of New Mexico Department of Psychology and Mind Research Network.
 Her primary research focus is on the neurobiological correlates of addiction risk and consequences in youth.
 She has published 28 manuscripts in total (she is first author on 17), including a high-profile paper in JAMA Psychiatry.
 Dr. Cope joined the UM Addiction Center faculty in 2017 as Research Assistant Professor.

 Dr. Cope has a NIDA-funded K01 award to study neurobiological-, behavioral-, and personality-based correlates of risk for transition to compulsive substance use in adolescents and emerging adults.
 She was recently awarded a NIDA-funded K01 award (“Multi-Method Signature of Risk for Compulsive Substance Use: Human Translation of the Incentive-Sensitization Model”) to study neurobiological-, behavioral-, and personality-based correlates of risk for transition to compulsive substance use in adolescents and emerging adults.
-She serves as a secondary co-mentor to Dr. Sarah Brislin, a current T32 fellow.

 Dr. Anne Fernandez is an Assistant Professor of Psychiatry and a clinical psychologist at the University of Michigan Addiction Treatment Services and the Multi-Disciplinary Alcohol-Related Liver Disease Clinic.